HarrisFauntleroy/design-system/README.md

     </a>
 </p>

-Design System is a UI library that leverages the power of various tools such as Husky, ESlint, Prettier, and Chromatic for Storybook to deliver high-quality and consistent UI features across various projects.
+Design System is a UI library that utilizes tools such as Husky, ESLint, Prettier, and Chromatic with Storybook to provide consistent and high-quality UI features for different projects.

 [📚 Check out the storybook hosted on Chromatic 🎨](https://main--64d482866191a67a0437dc6b.chromatic.com)